michaelmagreola/Customer_Churn_Prediction_Project/README.md

 • Customer support and engagement levels influence customer retention.

 🧠 Future Improvements
+Some of the future improvements to this project are:
 • Implement advanced feature engineering techniques.
 • Include more comprehensive model explainability (SHAP/LIME).
 • Deploy and monitor the model in a production environment.